Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Characteristics relevant for observations and experiments

 \subsection{Possible relevance for observations and experiments}

 In this article, we focus only on revealing the novel scenario and mechanism of generating UHE particles, and pay no attention to quantitatively discussing this scenario compared with the observations of UHE and VHE particles.
-Nevertheless, we mention some observationally and experimentally relevant features below: \begin{enumerate}[(1)] \item Interacting with magnetic fields, soft photons and other low-energy particles around sources, these UHE electrons and protons from the opaque fluid spot of highly energetic photons and pairs produce VHE photons and neutrinos to TeV or PeV energy scales.
-In addition to astrophysical sources, such an energetic spot would be created in future by strong laser-beam experiments.
-The probability of producing UHE particles could be non-trivial for detection, if the strong laser field spot is not only sufficiently energetic $T_\gamma\gg m_e$ and dense $A\gg 1$, but also has a lifetime longer than the time scale $\tau^e_{_{\rm KN}}=(\sigma^e_{_{\rm KN}}n_\gamma c)^{-1}$ (\ref{kntime}) for the runaway process.
+Nevertheless, we mention some observationally and experimentally relevant features, in particular for UHE and VHE particles accompanying GRB phenomena observed.